Continuous improvement (aka kaizen) is one of Splento’s Core Values.

 ASK: If you come across any must-reads (be it books or updates/posts by other CEOs) for each subject mentioned above, please do forward them to me.

 (B) Writing.
-I’ll continue writing about my learnings and sharing them with you.
+I’ll continue writing about what I learn and sharing key ideas with you.

 ASK: Please do continue holding me accountable by reading my blog.

 ASK: If you hear of any events or conferences where my knowledge and expertise could be useful – give me a shout.
-I’d be delighted to attend and say what not to do 😉
+I’d be delighted to attend and share both my negative and positive experiences.

-ASK: If you know any VCs who need to know what’s happening in the world of visual content and how they and their companies can standout and win – please introduce us.
+ASK: If you know any VCs eager for insights into what’s happening in the world of visual content and how they and their companies can stand out and win with #VisualFuel – please introduce us.
 They’ll see the world of visual content from a different perspective and I’ll get to practice my pitching skills.

 (E) Getting a mentor.
 Getting a mentor.
 Finding a great mentor is a wonderful shortcut to improving your skills in a specific area of expertise.
 I have several amazing mentors: